Anatole-DC/spirit-warrior/README.md

 This repository is a small experiment of the [Godot engine]().
 The goal is not as much as learning the engine or how to make games but more to learn how to configure a godot project with industrialization in mind.

-> This project is configured to work on ubuntu with Godot 4 installed via snap.

 ___

 **Technos:** Godot